dustinpfister/blog_posts/_posts/js-getting-started.md

 layout: post
 categories: js
 id: 338
-updated: 2019-07-29 14:04:57
+updated: 2020-06-09 16:23:49
-version: 1.13
+version: 1.14
 ---

-I have written many posts on [javaScript](https://en.wikipedia.org/wiki/JavaScript) related topics, but so far oddly enough I have not written a getting started post on javaScript until now of course.
+I have written many posts on [javaScript](https://en.wikipedia.org/wiki/JavaScript) related topics, but so far oddly enough I have not written a [getting started post on javaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) until now of course.
 In this post I will offer some suggestions for getting started with javaScript that you can do right now from your desktop computer, without installing any additional software assuming you have a web browser and text editor installed, and in some cases you just need a browser to get started.

 <!-- more -->